Republicans and Trump meet with high expectations

 Republicans here find themselves walking a fine line between supporting parts of that agenda they agree with while diplomatically masking their differences on other parts.
 And GOP policy wonks are having to recalibrate their agenda and address unexpected actions coming from the White House.

-But a melding of their goals is also evident.
+A melding of their goals is also evident, however.
 House Speaker Paul Ryan and Senate Majority Leader Mitch McConnell Wednesday presented their rank-and-file members with their 200-day plan of top priorities.
 Topping off the list was replacing the Affordable Care Act, also known as Obamacare, and tax reform.
 On top of that, a plan on infrastructure was added at Trump's insistence, according to Rep. Chris Collins, R-N.Y.

 "The president asked that the infrastructure piece be included in the 200 day plan," Collins said.
 "It is now part of our 200 day plan."